presigues/rank-frc-games/README.md

 im still working on the rating part of the game, however clicking start shows the layout for how it works, and how it picked a game for you to rate.

 even though the game isnt complete, i hope you enjoy checking out how it looks and what its soon to be!

+**self hosting instructions**

+1 download all files

+2 create a project file, name it whatever you want, and add all the files to it

+3 use live server and click go live while viewing "index.html"